What is JoJo’s Bizarre Adventure?

 So, how does Araki convey the stoppage of time at the level of the sequence of pages?

-He first hastens the narrative tempo by having a high number of panels per page before the major plot event on pages 126–137, and then he purposely slows it down by abruptly decreasing the number of panels per page so that one and only one single panel corresponds to each of the four pages 138–141.
+He first hastens the narrative tempo by having a high number of panels per page before the major plot event on pages 126–137, and then he purposely slows it down by abruptly decreasing the number of panels per page so that one and only one panel corresponds to each of the four pages 138–141.

 But that is not all.
 He further slows the narrative tempo down by purposely stretching the length of one single action—the first few steps that Dio takes in the frozen time to engage Kakyoin and get him into the radius of action of The World—into three of those four pages.